ehlesp/smallab-k8s-pve-guide/G002 - Proxmox VE installation.md

 # G002 - Proxmox VE installation

+## A procedure to install Proxmox VE in limited consumer hardware

-This guide explains how to install a Proxmox VE **7.0** platform into the hardware detailed in the [**G001** guide](G001%20-%20Hardware%20setup.md).
-This procedure follows a straightforward path, meaning that only some basic parameters will be configured here.
+This guide explains how to install a Proxmox VE **8.3** platform into a consumer hardware or VM setup similar to the one detailed in the [**G001** guide](G001%20-%20Hardware%20setup.md).
+This procedure follows a straightforward path, meaning that only some basic but necessary parameters will be configured here.
 Any advanced stuff will be left for later guides.

+> [!NOTE]
+> **This Proxmox VE installation has been done in a virtual machine**\
+> Since I no longer have the computer I originally used to elaborate the guides in this series, this revised version has been done with a _virtual machine_ (_VM_) configured to closely match the reference hardware.
+>
+> The main singular difference of this VM with the reference hardware is the lack of a wireless network adapter, which wasn't originally used at all in these guides anyway.

 ## System Requirements

-I've copied below the minimum and recommended requirements for Proxmox VE 7.0, to compare them with the hardware I'm using.
+I've copied below the [minimum and recommended requirements for Proxmox VE 8.3](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#_system_requirements).

-### _Minimum requirements_
+### Minimum requirements

 According to the Proxmox VE manual, these minimum requirements are **for evaluation purposes only**, **not for setting up an enterprise-grade production server**.

-- CPU: 64bit (Intel EMT64 or AMD64).
+- CPU: 64bit (Intel 64 or AMD64).
-- Intel VT/AMD-V capable CPU/Mainboard for KVM full virtualization support.
+- Intel VT/AMD-V capable CPU/motherboard for KVM full virtualization support.
-- RAM: 1 GiB, plus additional RAM needed for guests (virtual machines and containers).
+- RAM: 1 GB RAM, plus additional RAM needed for guests.
 - Hard drive.
 - One network card (NIC).

-As shown above, my hardware fits the minimum requirements.
+As you can see, a computer or VM matching the reference hardware fits the minimum requirements.

-### _Recommended requirements_
+### Recommended requirements

-Below you can find the minimum requirements for a proper Proxmox VE production server.
+Below you can find the [recommended system requirements for a proper Proxmox VE production server](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#install_recommended_requirements).

-- Intel EMT64 or AMD64 with Intel VT/AMD-V CPU flag.
+- Intel 64 or AMD64 with Intel VT/AMD-V CPU flag.

 - Memory: Minimum 2 GB for the OS and Proxmox VE services, plus designated memory for guests.
 For Ceph and ZFS, additional memory is required; approximately 1GB of memory for every TB of used storage.